If you’re lost you can look and you will find me, time after time.

 Scene Design Consultant Shannon Scrofano

 Photography Paul Blakemore

-With thanks to artists and performers who have been involved in the development of Call It a Day: Eirini Kartsaki, Ryan Masson, Lisa Dring, Ernie Silva, Mo Faraji, Vera Chok, Season Butler, Hector Dyer, Jesse Saler, Jessica Hanna, Jorge Andrade, José Capela, Vânia Rodrigues
+With thanks to those who have been involved in the development of Call It a Day: Eirini Kartsaki, Ryan Masson, Lisa Dring, Ernie Silva, Mo Faraji, Vera Chok, Hector Dyer, Jesse Saler, Jessica Hanna, Jorge Andrade, José Capela, Vânia Rodrigues